 During this year we had three principal projects: For Love of Learning in the Gambia; Cribs, which supports Syrian refugee families; Oldham Unity, which supports destitute asylum seekers.
 This year's unusual circumstances changed things a little.
 We were made even more aware of the relative financial security that most of us enjoy, and some needs changed.

 The amount for distribution was made up of £4,100 from Church funds, £810 from Sunday coffee, £1,865 from the great quiz night in July, plus individual donations, giving a total of £7,383.
 Thank you to everyone for your generosity and support.

 We gave £200 to Wellsprings El Tular in response to devastation caused by Storm Amanda.

 We had a shared supper last autumn with friends from Oldham Unity which raised £290.
 Oldham Unity has only been able to operate in a limited way since March.
 Most of their clients are being supported by Oldham Food Bank and other official channels.
 However, the £25 we give monthly is used to give small amounts for other essentials such as topping up mobile phones and transport.
 Because of this they have agreed that they do not need their share of the rest of the fund at present.

 Separately from the Project Fund, the Quiz in May benefitted Christian Aid and the one in June was for Christians Against Poverty.
 We have been told that while we were able to make even more than previously for Christian Aid, their income from Christian Aid Week was more than halved, and so we chose to use some of the unallocated part of Project Fund for them.
 We also allocated an additional sum to Love of Learning because of the desperate poverty they are experiencing there as a result of Covid-19.
 This means that the following sums were distributed:

 Love of Learning: £3,297, Cribs: £2,771, and Christian Aid £525

-You can find below updates from two of these charities, so you can see how grateful they are for our support.
+You can find below updates from three charities we have helped, so you can see how grateful they are for our support.